RSE-Sheffield/RSE-Sheffield.github.io/pages/training/fair4rs/index.md

 <!-- (Romain Thomas & Arfon Smith) -->

 Did you know that you can actually publish a paper about your software?
 This is an ideal way to get recognition (and citation) for the software you have spent countless hours creating.
-In this session we will walk you through an example of submission in the [Journal of open Source software](https://joss.theoj.org/).
-We will submit an example software to the journal, and thanks to the collaboration of the Editor in Chief of JOSS (Arfon Smith), we will look at how the review process is done.
+In this course we will walk you through an example of submission in the [Journal of open Source software](https://joss.theoj.org/).
+We will make an example software submission to the journal, and thanks to the collaboration of the Editor in Chief of JOSS (Arfon Smith), we will look at how the review process is done.